Inspirateur/KG_Datasets/README.md

 # Knowledge Graphs Datasets
 Cleaning, visualisation and downloads of KG Datasets
-Includes a new WikiData Infobox dataset with 5+ millions examples
+Includes a new WikiData Infobox dataset with 2+ millions training examples